dotnet/AspNetCore.Docs/aspnetcore/security/preventing-open-redirects.md

 ## What is an open redirect attack?

-Web applications frequently redirect users to a login page when they accesses resources that require authentication.
-The redirection typlically includes a returnUrl querystring parameter so that the user can be returned to the originally requested URL after they have successfully logged in.
-After the user authentications, they are redirected to the URL they had originally requested.
+Web applications frequently redirect users to a login page when they access resources that require authentication.
+The redirection typlically includes a `returnUrl` querystring parameter so that the user can be returned to the originally requested URL after they have successfully logged in.
+After the user authenticates, they are redirected to the URL they had originally requested.

 Because the destination URL is specified in the querystring of the request, a malicious user could tamper with the querystring.
 A tampered querystring could allow the site to redirect the user to an external, malicious site.
 This technique is called an open redirect (or redirection) attack.

 ### An example attack

-A malicious user could develop an attack intended to allow the malacious user access to a user's credentials or sensitive information on your app.
+A malicious user could develop an attack intended to allow the malicious user access to a user's credentials or sensitive information on your app.
 To begin the attack, they convince the user to click a link to your site's login page, with a `returnUrl` querystring value added to the URL.
 For example, the [NerdDinner.com](http://nerddinner.com) sample application (written for ASP.NET MVC) includes such a login page here: ``http://nerddinner.com/Account/LogOn?returnUrl=/Home/About``.

 If you navigate to the preceding link and log in, you are redirected to the site's [About page](http://nerddinner.com/Home/About).
 Imagine an attack designed to gain access to a user's credentials.
-The attacker creates a page that matched the look of the target app.
-The malacious site might use a similar domain name (for example, nerddiner.com, with a single 'n').
-The attacker lures a user to navigate to a page requesting them to change their password, using a URL like this: ``http://nerddinner.com/Account/LogOn?returnUrl=http://nerddiner.com/Account/LogOn``.
+The attacker creates a page that matches the look of the target app.
+The malicious site might use a similar domain name (for example, nerddiner.com, with a single 'n').
+The attacker lures a user to navigate to the site and log in, using a URL like this: ``http://nerddinner.com/Account/LogOn?returnUrl=http://nerddiner.com/Account/LogOn``.
 After successfully logging in, the user sees the page reload and they are prompted to log in agin.
-The user may think their first attempt had failed, and try again.
+The user will likely believe their first attempt to log in failed, and try again.
 The attacker stores the user's credentials, and redirects them back to their original site.

 ![Open Redirection Attack Process](preventing-open-redirects/_static/open-redirection-attack-process.png)